iNPUTmice/SecureConversation/README.md

 close it (usually with a short comment).
 If I don't comment on a feature request that's probably a good sign because this means I agree with you.
-Commenting with +1 on either open or closed issues won't change my mind, nor will it accelerate the development?
+Commenting with +1 on either open or closed issues won't change my mind, nor will it accelerate the development.

 #### You closed my feature request but I want it really really badly